-Flavored with passion fruit, strawberry, coconut milk, and a hint of vanilla, you'll love this homemade Copycat Keto Starbucks Pink Drink Recipe every bit as much as the version at Starbucks.
+Flavored with passion tea, strawberry, coconut milk, and a hint of vanilla, you'll love this homemade Copycat Keto Starbucks Pink Drink recipe every bit as much as the original.
 And making it yourself will save you money!

 The first time I tried the infamous Pink Drink was at Epcot with my niece.
 We were there for the Epcot International Flower and Garden Festival.
 She was wearing a pink shirt and had her pink mouse ears on, and a pink beverage just seemed appropriate.